LiskArchive/lisk-sdk/README.md

 I can't build the package, what should I do?

 ```
-Make sure you are using npm run build in the root folder, not on the package level.
+Make sure you first run `npm i`, and then `npm run build` in the root directory.
 ```

 Tests are failing!